whattokingu/react-animation-mixin/README.md

 # react-animation-mixin
 A react component mixin for animating value changes.
-2 ways to include the mixin: via state or via props

-via state:
 animation is done via state changes of (object) 'displayValues'.
 Add whatever values you want as a property of displayValues.
 The mixin utilises another state, values, as intermediate values during the animation rendering.